We’ve seen it happen time and time again.

 Indeed, the most successful firms have the clarity of “Why”, discipline of “How” and consistency of “What” – in that order.

 Drawing upon human biology, Sinek equates the positions of “Why”, “How” and “What” in the Golden Circle with the relative positions of the deeper Limbic Brain and the outer Neocortex of our human brain.
-The former is responsible for feelings such as trust, loyalty and decision making while the latter handles rational and analytical thought as well as language.
+The former is responsible for feelings such as trust, loyalty and decision making.
+The latter handles rational and analytical thought as well as language.

-This is why companies and persons that can tap onto the intimate recesses of the Limbic Brain through clearly articulated “Whys” are a lot more successful at motivating people to act than those focused on the rational attributes of “Hows” and “Whats”.
+Companies and individuals who master the art and science of reaching the intimate recesses of the Limbic Brain through clearly articulated “Whys” are a lot more successful at motivating people to act than those focused on the rational attributes of “Hows” and “Whats”.

 Examples of such corporations and individuals include Apple and Steve Jobs (Sinek’s favourite example), Southwest Airlines, Wal-Mart and Sam Walton, and civil rights activist Martin Luther King Jr.

-Expanding further upon the concept of the Golden Circle, the book proposes that organisations need to be hierarchically organised in a conical shaped fashion.
+Expanding further upon the concept of the Golden Circle, the book further proposed that organisations need to be hierarchically organised in a conical shaped fashion.

 They need to begin with the “Whys” on top, followed by the “Hows” (staffed by able lieutenants who are great executors), and “Whats” below.